Disaster risk reduction

 Climate change causes extreme weather events to happen more often.
 These can lead to disasters.
 Poor countries are hit especially hard.
-The Swiss Red Cross (SRC) is stepping up its commitment to help the most vulnerable people better prepare themselves for disasters.
+The Swiss Red Cross (SRC) is stepping up its commitment to help the most vulnerable people to better protect themselves and prepare for disasters.

 Climate change is making disasters worse